Vincc/AttemptPersuadeEval/README.md

 ]
 ```

-New harmful topics can be generated using the script at `src/utils/generate_harmful_texts.py`
+#### Adding new Topics

+To add new topics to the persuasion conversations, simply add a new line in [src/topics/diverse_topics.jsonl](src/topics/diverse_topics.jsonl).
+This includes a `category`, `short_title`, `text`, and `subject`.
+Alternatively, you can create your own topic list via a `.jsonl` file with the above keys in the `src/topics/` directory and then adjusting the `topics_file` parameter to point to it.
+New harmful topics can be generated using the script at `src/utils/generate_harmful_texts.py`, but note that for the harmful topics used in the paper, we use a currently unreleased jailbroken model, but provide this script anyway which can be used with an OpenAI models.

 ## Results